 - A focus on delivering working systems rather than delivering specified contract deliverables

-- A team approach to construction projects
+- A team approach to construction management activities

 - Continuous attention to the design, specifications, and work packages of the construction project to reduce delays and improve project delivery